 By default, the bass enhancer is set to Style 1, which is suitable for most formats.
-If you desire bass that is fatter and more prominent, try Bass Style 2 which widens the enhancer in front of the bass clipper for a more "full sound" for Urban or CHR/dance formats.
+If you desire bass that is fatter and more prominent, try Bass Style 2 which widens the enhancer in front of the bass clipper for a more "full sound".